Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Sigmund Freud — The Interpretation of Dreams (1900) — Freud's exploration of dream symbolism provides insight into repressed desires and wish fulfillment.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work provides insight into how dreams might reflect repressed desires or hidden aspects of the self.

 Sources & interpretation basis